RosettaCommons/documentation/application_documentation/utilities/constel.md

 ### "Search" options: accepted combinations

-* **Search option combination #1:** extracts all 2-residue constellations formed by a target residue
+* **Search option combination #1** extracts all 2-residue constellations formed by a target residue:
 ````
 -constel:pair_target_resnum <PDB_NUM>
 <PDB_NUM> is the target residue's number in the PDB file.